Knee Replacement Pain that Won’t Go Away: Why A "Perfect" Scan Still Hurts

 First Steps: Ruling Out Surgical Complications

-Mechanical problems include:
+Mechanical knee problems include:

 • Infection